-(iii) Each Month’s Steps — Sponsor one person, show the Plan to four people, service a minimum of 10 Preferred Customers, advance three levels of ABC pattern/two legs, attend monthly NMTSS event.
+(iii) Each Month’s Steps — Sponsor one person, show the Plan to four people, service a minimum of 10 Preferred Customers, advance three levels of ABC pattern/two legs, attend monthly GMTSS event.

 Consider this: your detailed plan may differ from this example, as the ratios are different for different people.
 However, you must learn the process.
 Check where you are daily, weekly and monthly, and adjust.

 (e) Finally, write it out in a 50- to 100-word statement and read it twice daily.
 This process will work miracles.
 You need to have a written Goal Statement.
 Fine-tune it each week or month until it is line with reality.
 The repeated reality checks will keep you focused and on your way to success with Market America.
 Remember, people don’t plan to fail, they fail to plan.
 Without goals and a plan, you lack direction.
 If you aim at nothing, you are going to hit nothing.

 If you want things to be different, you have to plan now.
 Determine what you want to change.
 Assess what you have not been doing and how you can improve.
 Remember, if you continue to do the same thing, the same way, you will get the same result.
 If you keep thinking the same way, you will end up in the same place.
 Think big, because you will never become bigger than your thoughts.
 So, set out to determine how you want your life to change — make a list.
 Decide what you want to see happen in your life and in your business and make it happen!
 Most importantly, have fun!